Jrwolf99/Eclipse-Current/server/README.md

-uses express server, and socket.io npm install is needed to gain the necessary packages to support the server.
+uses express server, and a native websockets package. npm install is needed to gain the necessary packages to support the server.